rboyer503/fs-interpreter/FSInterpreter/README.md

 Input samples are converted to floating point, scaled to the range -0.5 to 0.5.

 ### Model Training
 The models are trained using mini-batch gradient descent applying the momentum optimization algorithm with a 0.9 momentum term.
 The learning rate decays once per epoch, following an exponential schedule.
 The objective function for the models is the sum of the cross entropy loss combined with weight decay (L2 regularization) of the parameters for the fully-connected layers.
 During training, dropout is also applied.

-K-fold cross-validation is used with data reshuffling applied after each epoch.
+Data is reshuffled after each epoch.
 I experimented with batch normalization as well, but this was eventually removed from the model since the expected improvements never materialized.

+Note that the current implementation is not following best practices with respect to proper validation and testing.
+The held-out test data has been extensively used for tuning of hyperparameters and the "validation data" is simply a sample of the training data which is randomly re-selected for each epoch.
+Proper segregation of training, validation, and test samples should be implemented going forward.

 ### Hyperparameter Optimization
 Quite a bit of time was applied towards optimizing hyperparameters.
 The approach taken was a simple grid search.
 Separate "grids" were searched separately, each investigating a handful of tightly related parameters to mitigate the "curse of dimensionality".
 Some fundamental hyperparameters and the core model architecture were determined prior to some cleanup activity, so the training scripts parameterize only a subset of the hyperparameters.
 These include: